Parchive/par2cmdline/README.md

     par2 create -rm200 recovery.par2 *

-It makes no sense to set a insanely high recovery size.
+It makes no sense to set an insanely high recovery size.
 The command will make that the resulting sum of the par2 files approaches the requested size.
-It is an estimate so don't go to crazy.
+It is an estimate so don't go too crazy.

 ##Creating par2 files for multiple data files